Maren Morris on being ‘kind’ and ‘ruthless’ on her path to country stardom

 Morris, who released her third album, “Humble Quest,” last week and is nominated for two awards at Sunday’s Grammys, has become one of country music’s most successful hitmakers by never holding back on things that are nuanced or messy.
 She burst onto the Nashville scene in 2015 at a time when it seemed like country music had little interest in new female voices.
 As the No. 1 singles accumulated, along with sold-out shows and official accolades, she has continued to speak out on social issues — from racial inequality to misogyny — that many of her peers avoid.
 Even though social media can be a nightmare, she uses it as a powerful platform.

-“Over the last year, I really didn’t defend myself. … I would just remain silent because I’m, like, ‘I cannot win.’
+“Over the last year, I really didn’t defend myself. … I would just remain silent because I’m like, ‘I cannot win.’
 But I’ve started getting my edge back recently,” Morris said in an interview.
 “I just try when it either really ruffles my feathers or I need to make a point out of a very cliche or sexist thing that someone says.
 And hopefully it’s enough to break some of the stigmas that are so archaic in this genre.”

 Morris, a Texas native who spent her teenage years and early 20s touring the state’s music circuit before moving to Nashville, recognized early on that young country fans were interested in more than just love songs.
 Sure, she enjoys a solid romantic ballad — and co-wrote several of them about her husband, fellow country singer Ryan Hurd, on the new album.
 (The couple, who have a 2-year-old son, are nominated in the best country duo/group category at the Grammys for their swoony duet “Chasing After You.”)
 But Morris’s lyrics also explore platonic friendship, careers and the pressure of expectations when you’re chasing your dreams — and what happens when you achieve them and have to take that scary next step.